 3) Spain - As popular a destination as ever, the English teaching market in Spain remains relentlessly strong and just as appealing despite fluctuations in the global economy.
 If you're interested in Europe, teaching English in Spain is one of the best choices if you don’t have a college degree.
 The Spanish population is eager to learn English, considering it’s reigning title as the language of business, tourism, and education.
 There is an astonishing variety of English schools throughout Madrid, Barcelona, Seville and Valencia.

-4) Argentina - A beautiful country in South America, Argentina holds a huge demand for English teachers.
+Spain is one of the most diverse and stunning in all of Europe, and by living as a local amongst the Spaniards you’ll have the opportunity to explore restaurants, bars, and museums off the beaten tourist trail.4) Argentina - A beautiful country in South America, Argentina holds a huge demand for English teachers.
 Thousands of positions are scattered throughout the country, with openings in schools everywhere from urban Buenos Aires to the bucolic and mountainous countryside.
 Argentina’s climate is warm and moderate, making it ideal for anyone.
 Schools across the country- whether you want to work with children, students, or business professionals, in Buenos Aires, Mendoza, or Cordoba - do their hiring in the early spring or at the end of the summer.
 Native speakers need only a TEFL certification to find a high-paying teaching job in Argentina.
 With a stable, prosperous economy, and an increasingly important role in international politics, the stage is set for you to discover this exciting and growing South American nation.

 5) Mexico - English comprehension and fluency is in high demand throughout Mexico, and the potential for employment is high wherever you may wish to teach.
 Mexico City is one of the easiest places to find work teaching English without a college degree, simply because there are so many people interested in learning the language- from school children to university students and businessmen.
 Due to the incredible need for English teachers in Mexico, the government recently passed a law to give work permits to teachers as long as they hold a professional level TEFL certification and can speak English fluently regardless of degree status.
 Explore Mexico as most gringos rarely see it- take the time to travel everywhere from quaint coastal villages to the urban centers of Mexico City, Guadalajara, and Puebla.